FAQ on Obama Presidential Library

 How would the University be involved in a library bid?

-The University looks forward to working in partnership with the City of Chicago, our neighbors, civic leaders, and cultural and educational institutions to develop a plan that benefits the city and the nation.
+The University is working in partnership with the city of Chicago, our neighbors, civic leaders, and cultural and educational institutions to develop a plan that benefits the city and the nation.
 This is a natural outgrowth of the University’s commitment to civic engagement and improving life in our nation’s cities.

 What is a presidential library?